i7ed/read-Strava-GPX/README.md

-# read-Strava-GPX
+# Read Strava GPX

- read and analyze Strava GPX files
+Reads and analyzes Strava GPX files

+## How to Use

+Create a folder `data` with the gpx files.